Flight Time Limit Groups

 The maximum daily flight time limit is based on your start time and is either 8 hours or 9 hours for unaugmented crews.

 You can create a Limit Group to make sure your next flight will not exceed your daily limit.
-Unfortunately at this time, LogTen Pro is not able to tell if a pilot's daily limit is 9 or 8 hours, a sample 8 hour limit which can be created as shown:
+Unfortunately at this time, LogTen Pro is not able to tell if a pilot's daily limit is 9 or 8 hours.
+A sample 8 hour limit can be created as shown: